A DECam Search for Explosive Optical Transients Associated with IceCube Neutrinos: Observations and Data

 The Dark Energy Camera \citep[]{Flaugher:2015} is a 570-Megapixel optical imager mounted on the 4-m Blanco Telescope at Cerro Tololo Inter-American Observatory (CTIO) in Chile.
 Blanco/DECam's location, field of view ($\sim3 \textrm{ deg}^2$), and deep imaging capabilities make it the only southern hemisphere imager with a wide field of view matched to the IceCube angular resolution and a large enough aperture to efficiently detect explosive optical transients at the redshifts relevant for proposed neutrino sources.

 The Dark Energy Survey (DES) is a wide-field optical survey (expected to reach a $10\sigma$ depth for point sources of $grizY$ = 25.2, 24.8, 24.0, 23.4, 21.7 mag over 5,000 deg$^2$) with 577 full DECam observing nights \citep[]{des_cal}.
 Operating within a large survey program is ideal for our follow-up study because there is no need to interrupt community observers, and the interruptions are short (~20 min).
-Specifically, we use triggered target-of-opportunity (ToO) observations to promptly respond to IceCube alerts for $\sim20$ minutes (co-located $2 \times 150$ sec exposures in the $gri$-bands) per night on $\sim6$ nights over approximately a three week period after the alert, depending on atmospheric and moon conditions.
-For the IC170922A follow-up, we dithered by a half chip in RA and Dec between exposures of the same band to fill in chip gaps, leading to a slightly larger effective DECam FoV area in Table \ref{tab:Alerts}.
+Specifically, we use triggered target-of-opportunity (ToO) observations to promptly respond to IceCube alerts.
+Our observing strategy was to dedicate $\sim1$~month to characterize the rise and peak of potentially-associated CC SNe for each alert.
+During the $\sim1$~month observing period, we took observations roughly every 5-6 nights depending on atmospheric and moon conditions.
+As well, we added an additional observing night to the start of the follow-up to look for rapidly-evolving optical transients.
+Observations consisted of two $150$~sec exposures in the each of the $gri$ optical bands, and exposures within the same band were stacked to reduce noise and increase imaging depth.
+For the IC170922A follow-up, we also adjusted the pointing of the telescope by 0.01 deg in both RA and DEC between exposures of the same band to cover areas of the sky that mapped to gaps between adjacent CCDs, leading to a slightly larger effective DECam FoV area in Table \ref{tab:Alerts}.

-The observing epochs were distributed with two nights immediately after the alert to look for rapidly-fading optical transients and with the remaining nights spread in 5-7 night intervals to observe the rise and peak of potentially-associated CC SNe.
-Cloudy nights or nights where the moon is bright were avoided, which leads to different cadences for each follow-up.
-For the IC170922A follow-up, we dithered by a half-chip in each direction to fill in DECam chip gaps, however for the IC171106A follow-up, the same pointing was used for all exposures.
-Exposures in the same band on the same night were co-added to increase depth.